- Open an Account

 On May 5, 1997, a branch facility opened in Dixon.
 Then called, The Community Bank of Dixon opened for business in a trailer until December 15, 1997, when the Dixon branch moved into its permanent building.
 It is also a full service bank, offering new accounts, loans, an ATM and more.

 On March 31, 2003, The Maries County Bank merged with Belle State Bank which included Belle State Bank – Uptown, Bank of Vichy and the Community Bank of Owensville.
 In the summer of 2011, The Maries County Bank received approval to open a branch in St. James, known as Community Bank of St. James.
 On April 1, 2015 The Maries County Bank merged with First State Bank of St. Robert which included a branch in Richland and a branch in Iberia.
+In 2022, The Maries County Bank opened a branch in Cuba, MO.

 The board of directors, officers, and staff of The Maries County Bank would like you to know how much we appreciate your patronage.
 Without the support and confidence you have placed in us, our institution would not exist and prosper.
 Our customers are the motivating force behind all we do.
 We are honored to serve your financial needs.